lucapette/website/content/writing/the-appeal-of-static-typing.md

 I remember spending countless hours getting Ruby autocompletion working.
 It was never good enough.

-The experience with Java or Kotlin is flawless.

-The best example of this difference is JavaScript vs TypeScript.
-The experience with TypeScript is so much better that autocompletion would be enough of a good reason to adopt TypeScript.
+The experience with Java or Kotlin is flawless but the best example of this difference is JavaScript vs TypeScript.
+TypeScript autocompletion is so much better that it's enough of a good reason for adoption.

 The editing experience is also better for learning purposes.
 IntelliJ suggests